spindogs/wp-platform/README.md

     }

+You can then register this new post type in `functions.php` using the `setup()` method:

+    <?php
+    //functions.php
+    App\PostType\Event::setup();

 There are a number of helpful features going on behind the scenes when you register your custom post types in this manner.
 In particular it means that if a CMS page URL is created with a matching URL of the post_type archive then Wordpress will automatically load the CMS page into the global `$post` variable.
 This allows an editor to content manage fields on an archive page that is not possible with core Wordpress alone.

 ## Routing